University of Arkansas Grantham: Accreditation

-University of Arkansas Grantham has been nationally accredited by the Distance Education Accreditation Commission (DEAC), formerly the Distance Education and Training Council, since 1961.
+University of Arkansas Grantham has been accredited by the Distance Education Accreditation Commission (DEAC), formerly the Distance Education and Training Council, since 1961.
 Additionally, as a member of the University of Arkansas System, UA Grantham credits may be transferred to other system universities.
-The other members of the UA System are regionally accredited by the Higher Learning Commission.
+The other members of the UA System are accredited by the Higher Learning Commission.

 Faculty

-University of Arkansas Grantham employs 36 full-time instructors and 255 adjunct instructors.
+University of Arkansas Grantham employs 11 full-time instructors and 232 adjunct instructors.